TryQuiet/quiet/packages/mobile/README.md

 Make sure you have adb installed on your host https://developer.android.com/studio/command-line/adb.

-Enable USB Debugging on your physical device (https://developer.android.com/studio/debug/dev-options) and plug in your phone via USB cable.
+Enable USB debugging and installing applications through USB on your physical device (https://developer.android.com/studio/debug/dev-options) and plug in your phone via USB cable.

 Being inside the container, start metro ```npm run start```.
 Open another process within the container: